 About Cunard Queen Elizabeth

-Cunard Queen Elizabeth liner sailed her first cruise in 2010 and is the sister ship to Queen Victoria.
+Queen Elizabeth liner belongs to Cunard Cruise line.
+She sailed her first cruise in 2010 and is the sister ship to Queen Victoria.
 She’s actually the third vessel built bearing the same name.
 Queen Elizabeth 2 and Queen Elizabeth II were previous versions.

 Carnival Corporation owns Cunard, and all of Cunard’s vessels are homeported in the UK.
 Cunard is best known for its Transatlantic crossing on the Queen Mary.
 However, they also offer UK voyages and world itineraries.